jooapa/jammer/README.md

 ---

 ![image](https://raw.githubusercontent.com/jooapa/jammer/main/jammer_HQ.png)

 ---

 ### Todo bug fixes

 - [x] When playing song, and opening a new playlist, the song doesn't change
 - [x] Pressing `0`, doesn't do anything
 - [x] Download bar
 - [x] Fix playlist cmd
 - [ ] Fix time bar not going to new line when 0:-01

 ### Incoming Features

 - [ ] Add more audio formats
-- [ ] Maybe use curses for UI
-- [ ] Better f mode
+- [x] Better f mode
-- [ ] pg up/down you can scroll the playlist and modify the selected song
+- [x] pg up/down you can scroll the playlist and modify the selected song
-- [ ] you can see whats downloaded from url